supernomad/chunky/README.md

 What do we mean by a chunked transfer api?
 Well, what chunkyjs does is provide an api interface that allows downloading or uploading multiple chunks of a file at the same time.
 This effectively allows you to multi-thread your applications data transfer logic.

-chunkyjs also comes with prebuilt nodejs/iojs and web browser clients that can be used to facilitate access to the api in a front-end environment.
 ### Installation
 Installation is the same as any other module.
 ```